-Chilaquiles Verdes will certainly become one of your favorite mexican appetizers.
-They are very versatile.
+These Chilaquiles Verdes with Chicken will certainly become one of your favorite Mexican appetizers.
+Chilaquiles, are very versatile.
 In Mexico they are served for breakfast with fried or scrambled eggs and refried beans.
 They are served for lunch with shredded chicken or beef with refried beans and avocado slices or guacamole.
 Dinner follows

 As a matter of fact these babies are so good that they are even served in what is known as the tornaboda in Mexico.
 A tornaboda is the after party that follows a wedding reception in the Mexican culture.
-Different treats and foods are served to keep the guests energized and going after all the festivities and adult beverages that have been consumed throughout the night. 🙂 “Levantar muertos” literally translates to “waking up the dead.” truthfully, I can be woken up to these anytime!
+Different treats and foods are served to keep the guests energized and going after all the festivities and adult beverages that have been consumed throughout the night. 🙂 “Levantar muertos” literally translates “waking up the dead.”
+Truthfully, I can be woken up to these anytime!

 Chilaquiles verdes are also considered a Mexican hangover cure!
 Hmmm, interesting!